emqx/emqx-docs/en_US/modules/redis_authentication.md

 ## ACL query command (acl cmd)

-When performing ACL authentication, EMQ X will use the current client information to fill in and execute the super user command configured by the user.
+When performing ACL authentication, EMQX will use the current client information to fill in and execute the super user command configured by the user.
 If the super user command is not enabled or the client is not a super user, the ACL query command will be used to query the client’s database in the database.
 ACL rules.

 ```bash
 HGETALL mqtt_acl:%u
 ```

-You can use the following placeholders in ACL query commands, and EMQ X will automatically fill in client information when executed:
+You can use the following placeholders in ACL query commands, and EMQX will automatically fill in client information when executed:

 -%u: username